hiimnhan/linear-algebra/main.typ

 $

 = Dot Product
+We need the dot product to determine how much two vectors align.
 #definition(title: "Dot Product")[
   The dot product between to vector $bold(u)$ and $bold(v)$, denoted by $bold(u) dot bold(v)$ and is defined as a scalar value